-PT 521 NEUROANATOMY
+PT 521 NEUROANATOMY 4 semester hours

 An in-depth study of the nervous system anatomy and physiology including discussions of development, pathology, clinical syndromes, and plasticity.
 Emphasis is placed on application of neuroscience information to physical therapy practice.
 Materials will be presented in lecture/lab format with the use of cadaver, anatomical models, and human skeletal materials.